RadialDevGroup/ombudsman/ATTENDANCE.md

 week away from the office and work tasks.

-Absences not related to a health issue shall be qualified as personal time and should be taken as-needed to recuperate from work-related stress and should not be made up given prior notice.
+Absences not related to a health issue shall be qualified as personal time and should be taken as needed to recuperate from work-related stress and should not be made up given prior notice.

 ## Work From Home